 Safety, Maintenance and Operating Advantages

 Propane tanks are exceedingly safe, and on buses, the fuel system is equipped with automatic shut off features.
 Unlike batteries in newer battery electric vehicles, propane school buses have been operating safely for decades.

 According to the Department of Energy, “the potential for lower maintenance costs is one reason behind propane’s popularity for use in… school buses.”
 Propane engines last longer because of the low carbon and low oil characteristics.

 Also, propane school buses are particularly ideal for colder climates in the northern part of the country because propane engines don’t suffer from the cold start issues common with diesel.
 Blue Bird, one of the top bus manufacturers, states that its propane buses start and can operate at -40° Fahrenheit –– important on a frigid winter morning.
 Furthermore, with propane, there is no concern about battery depletion caused by heating passengers in the long cabin.

 Fueling the Fleet

-Propane is also cost-effective, which every school district values so that they can invest their assets in teachers, books, and computers.
+Propane is also cost effective, which every school district values so that they can invest their savings into teachers, books, and supplies.
 Districts can pre-purchase propane at optimal rates as opposed to paying fluctuating electric charges.
 Propane can cost half the price per gallon as diesel fuel, which is why Blue Bird says propane buses save school districts an average of $0.37 per mile, or $3,500 per year per bus, compared to diesel options.

 The path to a lower carbon future doesn’t have to be filled with doubts and concerns about what the best possible solutions are for today’s needs.
-When the subject is school buses, districts can stop worrying and start making a positive contribution to that low carbon future by investing in low carbon, lower cost, and better performing propane-powered school buses.
+When the subject is school buses, districts can stop worrying and start making a positive contribution to that low-carbon future by investing in clean, cost-effective, and better-performing propane-powered school buses.